easystats/easystats/paper/paper.md

 #> approximation.
 ```

-The `model_dashboard()` function generates an interactive model summary, integrating several **easystats** steps into one command.
-Since this paper is a static document, we cannot show a live demonstration, but Figure 2 provides a visual example.
+The `model_dashboard()` function generates an interactive model summary, integrating several **easystats** steps into a single command.
+Since this paper is a static document, Figure 2 provides a static screenshot of the interactive report.

 ![Screenshot of the "Model fit" tab from the interactive dashboard](dashboard.png){width=100%}